EconomyLens.com

 Semiconductors, South Korea’s main export, recorded more than $14 billion — the highest-ever for July, increasing by almost a third from the previous year.
 The strong showing was led by robust demand for products used in artificial intelligence, such as high-bandwidth memory (HBM) chips, the ministry said.

 Asia’s fourth-largest economy was initially hit with a 25 percent across-the-board tariff by the United States but managed to secure a last-minute agreement for a reduced 15 percent rate.
-However, 50 percent duties remain in place on exports like steel and aluminum.
+However, 50 percent duties remain in place on exports like steel and aluminium.
 Despite declines in steel and auto parts exports due to tariffs, shipments to the United States rose over the past year, driven by increased exports of semiconductors and wireless communication devices.

 “The trade and export environment surrounding South Korea was marked by extreme uncertainty in July, as the US prepared to impose new tariffs starting August 1,” Industry and Trade Minister Kim Jung-kwan said in a statement.
 “Despite these difficult conditions, South Korean companies made an all-out effort to maintain export momentum, achieving a record-high performance for the month,” Kim added.